You know, folks, speaking of Greece, there's another good comparison to what we're doing in Greece.

 We have been subsidizing renewable energy for decades, and still it accounts for less than 10% of the production of our electricity nationwide.

-Now, if electricity created by wind and other renewables were cost competitive, consumers would use more of it without a federal law to force them to.
+Now, if electricity created by wind and other renewables were cost-competitive, consumers would use more of it without a federal law to force them to.

-But renewable energy is not cost competitive, hence the need for government coercion to force the American people to buy it.
+But renewable energy is not cost-competitive, hence the need for government coercion to force the American people to buy it.

 Liberalism.

-And keep in mind now, we're trying to revive an economy, ostensibly.
+Keep in mind now, we're trying to revive an economy, ostensibly.

-Well, there are federal studies of the costs of the renewable energy sources that conclude it would add no more than a few percent to electric rates, but these studies do not take the full cost of wind and other renewables into account, including the additional resources needed to overcome the intermittent and unreliable nature of wind energy, or the construction of new transmission lines connecting rural windmills to urban power needs.
+Well, there are federal studies of the costs of the renewable energy sources that conclude it would add no more than a few percent to electric rates, but these studies do not take the full cost of wind and other renewables into account, including the additional resources needed to overcome the intermittent and unreliable nature of wind energy or the construction of new transmission lines connecting rural windmills to urban power needs.

 It would cut national GDP by 5.2 trillion between 2012 and 2035.

-It would cut national income by 2,400 per family for family four, reduce employment by more than a million jobs, and add more than $10,000 to a family of four share of the national debt by 2035.
+It would cut national income by $2,400 per family for Family Four, reduce employment by more than a million jobs, and add more than $10,000 to a Family of Four share of the national debt by 2035.

 The report concludes that electric power is one of the most critical inputs to a modern economy.

-The bottom line is it didn't work in LA, it had no chance of working.
+The bottom line is, it didn't work in L.A.

 We're about to do it here with the Bingaman bill, and it's not going to work.